Yandex Cloud

 • relay-log-index: Path to the relay log index.

-Also enable gtid-mode and enforce-gtid-consistency for replication.
-In Managed Service for MySQL® clusters, they are always activated.
+Also, enable gtid-mode and enforce-gtid-consistency for replication.
+In Managed Service for MySQL® clusters, they are always enabled.

 2. Restart mysql: